 Following a more by-the-numbers episode last week, Deadwood is back with a vengeance in “Complications” under the excellent direction of Gregg Fienberg.
 Al (Ian McShane) has risen from the near-dead and summoned Bullock (Timothy Olyphant) back into the fray.
-But as their yin and yang begin to take shape again and set the camp to rights, Al shows some vulnerability to Doc Cochrane (Brad Dourif).
-Both Josh and I found the moment deeply affecting, a moment that challenges Al’s brazen masculinity in a similar way to the characters of Michael Mann’s films.
+But as their yin and yang begin to take shape again and set the camp to rights, Al shows some vulnerability to Doc Cochran (Brad Dourif).
+Both J and I found the moment deeply affecting, a moment that challenges Al’s brazen masculinity in a similar way to the characters of Michael Mann’s films.

 The biggest news of the episode, however, is Alma’s (Molly Parker) pregnancy.
 Here she finds herself in a predicament: her child, surely Bullock’s, will pose both medical and social difficulties.
 On the other hand, abortion in the 1800s was a perilous science that might well lead to death.
 Alma earns some sympathy from Trixie (Paula Malcomson) whose callous exterior gives way to some cross-class solidarity.